 Alkalosis is a common finding in hospitalized patients but is rarely life-threatening in itself.
 While the body's buffering systems initially correct alkalosis, ongoing alkalosis may cause clinical problems due to associated electrolyte disturbances.

-Managing alkalosis requires an interprofessional team of healthcare professionals that includes a nurse, laboratory technologists, pharmacist, and several physicians in different specialties.
+Managing alkalosis requires an interprofessional team of healthcare professionals that includes a nurse, laboratory technologists, pharmacists, and several physicians in different specialties.

 Immediately upon identifying alkalosis, the primary clinician is responsible for coordinating the care, which includes the following: